 large.
 Regardless of the size of the actual database, this increases a number of buffers and settings to optimize for higher throughput.

 This sets the maximum amount of data being processed (loaded from disk and transmitted over the network) concurrently at any given time.
-This is a global limited, not per folder.
+This is a global limiter, not per folder.
 If you have a lot of folders and/or a lot of devices and memory to spare you may want to increase this value.
 The default is 256 MiB, consider values of 1024 MiB or more.

 These options are folder specific and should be set on each folder: